otoolep/questdb.io/docs/myFirstDatabase.md

 ```

 Note:
-- we elect `ts` as `TIMESTAMP`.
+- we elected `ts` as `TIMESTAMP`.
 This will enable time-partitioning.
-- we partition data by `MONTH`.
+- we partitioned data by `MONTH`.
 Our data will be sharded in monthly files.

-The generated data will look like this:
+The generated data will look like the below:

 |ID	    |ts	                            |temp	        |sensorId
 |-------|-------------------------------|---------------|---------